 Make Some Calculations

 For instance, if you live at 2,000 feet above sea level, your approximate conversion would be four degrees less than the stated candy temperature.
-So if you were making a recipe that called for the candy to be brought to 240 F, you would only boil it to 236 F.
+If you were making a recipe that called for the candy to be brought to 240 F, you would only cook it to 236 F.

 Remember, this is just an approximation, and for a more accurate conversion formula, you should do the boiling water test on a regular basis.